NALTP/Rules/README.md

         - (2) Maps submitted after the 24 hour deadline will be awarded on a first-come first-served basis.
       - (iii) "Same or similar" will be recognized as lacking meaningful game-flow changing edits.
       - (iv) Must maintain competitive integrity as determined by the Map Selection panel.
-    - (d) Home maps may not be re-submitted or altered at any point during the season.
+    - (d) Home maps may not be re-submitted or altered at any point during the season, including "Kiss" or "No-kiss" designations.
       - (i) Exceptions may be approved by the Map Selection Panel to fix unforseen map mechanisms.

 #### Section C - Map distribution